per person from USD 990

 - Green Hills and a hike through the scenic pine forest

 - Mohare Danda (3,300m) is the highest point in your destination

-- Explore Pokhara, a city of lake, mountain, adventure, and many more
+- Explore Pokhara, a city of lakes, mountains, adventure, and many more

-The trek embarks from the midst of pilgrimage place Muktinath Temple, along the way many devotees can be seen heading towards the Temple.
-Undertaking this trip you will come across many tourist attractions such as Pokhara, Kushma Suspension Bridge, Bungy bridge, and Kaligandaki River.
-You will initiate your trek from 8,000 meters from the bank of the river and gradually gain elevation up to 3,300 meters.
-During the Mohare Danda trek, trekkers will be familiar with the pastoral way of life and confront the shifts between an agricultural and urban state of Nepal.
-The well-managed terrain by the villagers, where every nook and corner address the expectation of the visitor with the vibrant atmosphere while enriching the experience of the traveler to Nepal.
+The trek embarks from the midst of the pilgrimage place Muktinath Temple.
+Along the way, you will see many devotees heading toward the Temple.
+Undertaking this trip you will come across many tourist attractions such as Pokhara, Kushma Suspension Bridge, Bungy Bridge, and Kaligandaki River.
+You will initiate your trek from 8,000 meters from the bank of the river.
+And gradually gain elevation up to 3,300 meters.
+During the Mohare Danda trek, trekkers will be familiar with the pastoral way of life and confront the shifts between the agricultural and urban states of Nepal.
+The well-managed terrain by the villagers, where every nook and corner addresses the expectation of the visitor with the vibrant atmosphere while enriching the experience of the traveler to Nepal.

-As a matter of fact, it is a recently developed route with more homestays and local lodge trek.
+As a matter of fact, it is a recently developed route with more homestays and local lodge treks.
 The Mohare crest will astonish the seeker along with the view of Dhaulagiri and Annapurna Range.
-Then, walk through the pine forest of mid-hill is something that everyone admires, so are you undertaking this journey to Mahore Danda.Read Less
+Then, walking through the pine forest of mid-hill is something that everyone admires.
+So are you undertaking this journey to Mahore Danda?Read Less